scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 - Multi-party governance; and
 - Support for policy versioning and updates.

-Ideally, the trust architecture allows parties that mutually trust each other to form their own trust "union" or "domain", and to freely decide whether to trust other trust unions (domains) outside their own trust bubble.
+Ideally, the trust architecture allows parties that mutually trust each other to form their own trust domain, and to freely decide whether to trust other trust domains outside their own trust bubble.

 To fulfill the above requirements, which in fact apply well to inter-domain networking, SCION introduces the concept of **Isolation Domains**.
 An Isolation Domain (ISD) is a building block for achieving high availability, scalability, and support for heterogeneous trust.
 It consists of a logical grouping of SCION ASes that share a uniform trust environment (i.e. a common jurisdiction).